 Sensory play is so important for young children and people with autism.
 It helps develop fine motor skills and encourages creativity.
 Over the years I’ve come up with some fun ice sensory play activities, but ice cube painting is by far my favorite!
+We made some beautiful art and had a blast getting (just a little) messy.

 Ice Cube Painting